H2OKing89/TwoToneEnhancements/README.md

 - **Advanced Logging**: Future versions may include more advanced logging capabilities, including integration with logging services or centralized logging solutions.

 ---

-This `README.md` file should now provide clear and comprehensive instructions for setting up and running the TwoToneDetect Python integration, particularly for users on Windows.
-If there’s anything more you’d like to add or adjust, feel free to let me know!